 After the Kyrgyz-Tajik border war of 2022, all borders between Kyrgyzstan and Tajikistan were closed.
 The Kyzylart border with Pamir has reopened since late July 2023, although it is still complicated to pass.
 Details in this forum thread.

-Warning: do not venture into border areas unless you are actually crossing at the border crossing.
+Warning: do not venture into border areas unless you have a border permit or are actually crossing at the border crossing.
 There are plenty of other beautiful spots in Kyrgyzstan.
-Several foreigners have been arrested in the recent past.
+Foreigners without the correct border permits do get arrested from time to time.